SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/lora.html.md

 - **Device profile**: Select the appropriate device profile from the drop-down list.
 - **Device type**: Select the appropriate device type from the drop-down list.
-- **Device EUI**: This is the unique identifier for the device and it is 16 character (8 byte) long hexadecimal number.
+- **Device EUI**: This is the unique identifier for the device.
+It is a 16 character (8 byte) long hexadecimal number.
 You can find it on the device itself.
 - **Application key**: This is an AES-128 application key specific for the device that is assigned to the device by the application owner and is responsible to encrypt.
-Application key is 32 character (16 byte) long hexadecimal number.
+The application key is a 32 character (16 byte) long hexadecimal number.
 JOIN communication.
 You can find this key on the device itself.
 - **Connectivity plan**: Select the appropriate connectivity plan from the drop-down list.